VINCENT “VINNY” T. PETRARCA (1972-)

 The house was an Architectural Record Home of the Month and a News and Observer Home of the Month.
 Also won a 2010 AIANC COTE Environmental Design Award.
 Roof by Pickard Roofing.
 Structural Engineer, Richard Kaydos-Daniels.
 Photos by Todd Lanning, Gravitation Studios.
 Part of the TMH Downeast Tour, March 2011.
 Won 3rd Place from the Jury in the 2012 George Matsumoto Prize.

-2010 - The George Smart and Eleanor Stell Residence, 5409 Pelham Road, Durham, on the lakefront site of an 1960's ranch (left bottom photo).
-Comissioned 2008.
+2010 – The George Smart and Eleanor Stell Residence, 5409 Pelham Road, Durham, on the lakefront site of an 1960’s ranch (left bottom photo).
 2400 square feet.
 Ted Arendes was the project archtiect.
-Consulting architect, David Hill.
 Photos by Todd Lanning, Ted Arendes, and George Smart.
 Structural Engineer, Richard Kaydos-Daniels.
-Won a 2010 AIA North Carolina Merit Award.
+Won a 2010 AIANC Merit Award.
 Won a 2012 AIA Triangle Honor Award.
-Won the 2014 George Matsumoto Prize, Jury Award, 1st place.

-2011 - The Alex Cedeño House, aka the James River House, 9151 James Riverwatch Drive, Richmond VA.
+2011 – The Alex Cedeño House, aka the James River House, James River Watch Drive, Richmond VA.
 Built by Shearman Associates.
 Structural Engineer, Richard Kaydos-Daniels.
-Part of the TMH Modern Richmond Tour 2011, bottom photo.
-For sale in 2014.
+Photo by John Suddath.
+Part of the TMH Modern Richmond Tour 2011.

 2011 – The John and Stacy Crabill House, aka Crabill Modern, 5204 Margon Place, Hillsborough NC.
 Structural Engineer, Richard Kaydos-Daniels.
 Part of the TMH Hillsborough Modernist Tour 2011.
 Part of the AIA Triangle Tour 2012.

-2012 - The Todd and Laura Oxner Residence, 286 East Rocky Top Trail, Seven Devils NC.
-David Hill, consulting architect.
-Commissioned 2011.
+2011 – The Oxner Residence, Seven Devils NC.
 Built by Vincent Properties Construction.
-Plumbing by Thunder Hill Plumbing.